pullz6/Deploying_Model_with_AWSagemaker/README.md

 ### About

 This project is an end to end model training to deployment pipeline.
-Provide more detail about the project here:

-- Describe the main goals and scope.
+- We will develop several versions of a model
+- We will also develop a model with Stacking ensemble method.
 - Explain the problem it addresses and why it’s useful.
 - Mention any key tools, libraries, or frameworks used.